 One of the most obvious and iconic (but no less interesting) places to visit in Canberra is Parliament House.
 Visiting the hub of Australia's government and politics is insightful and informative.
 The best way to experience Parliament House is on a guided tour.
 Free tours run daily (except for Christmas Day), with the option to go on a paid tour to discover the best of the open to the public parts of Parliament House on sitting days or go behind the scenes on non-sitting days.

 Daily guided tours are free.
 Discover Parliament House tours are $15 and Behind the Scenes tours are $25 per person.

 The National Gallery of Australia (NGA) is home to an extensive collection of over 160,000 pieces of art from across the globe.
 Displays vary from indigenous art and Australian photography to sculptures and textiles from Asia, artefacts from the Pacific, and pieces from famous artists including Monet and Warhol.
 As with Parliament House, the National Gallery is open every day except for Christmas.

-Admission to the NGA is free.
+Admission to the National Library is free.
 Some special exhibitions may charge an entry free from time to time.

 The Royal Australian Mint

 In the spirit of sticking to a budget, why not visit the very place where officials mint Australian currency?

 No list of cheap or free things to do in Canberra would be complete without a mention of The Royal Australian Mint, the place where Australia's coins are made.
 Entry to the Royal Australian Mint is free, so you can look at money without having to spend a cent!
 Staff will share the stories behind various Australian coins over the years, and you'll also get to see how the Mint makes hundreds of millions of coins every single year.